Arne-van-der-Lei/StrayManual/README.md

-# Manual
+# Stray Manual (full game Walktrough)

-APWorld template for building a Manual world
+APWorld for stray, that does through the entire game.

 **Disclaimer:** Manual is a fan project for use with the Archipelago multiworld project.
 Manual is not affiliated with or endorsed by the Archipelago project in any way.